gorkemmeral/beautiful-jekyll/about-me.md

 subtitle: Hi!
 ---

-My name is **Görkem Meral**.
+My name is **Görkem**.
 I live in London, UK.
 I am into data analytics, economics, the R language, politics, cycling, bouldering, photography, pubs, parks, music, and the arts.

 ### Get in touch